nphucuong/judge-me-rails/README.md

 ## 1. Challenges

 First of all, I need to redesign all of endpoints `Review`, `Product`, and `Shop` to have the best performance and easily scale-up later.
 I put file `.env.example` in directory, you can change it into `.env` to run it on local.

+Assume that monthly avarage rating of a shop is equal to avarage of all of products.
+I've only finished the endpoint to return shop report.
+Not the whole feature.

 ### Development